 - Due to limited space on the vehicle please restrict luggage to a day pack and one soft overnight bag/backpack (maximum 10kg).

-You will be collected from your Darwin accommodation at approximately 6.30am where our Top End adventure begins as we travel to the Mary River Wetlands for our exclusive two hour cruise where the local wallaby population greets us on arrival.
+You will be collected from your Darwin accommodation at approximately 6.30am where our Top End adventure begins as we travel to the Mary River Wetlands for our cruise.
 This region is home to over 250 bird species and has the highest concentration of saltwater crocodiles in the Southern Hemisphere.
-Search for the mighty crocs who rule this waterway, buffalo, birds and other wildlife away from the masses, just you and your group.
+Search for the mighty crocs who rule this waterway, buffalo, birds and other wildlife.
 Our entrance to Kakadu National Park is at the South Alligator River, a picturesque location for a picnic lunch.
 There’s the opportunity to purchase Aboriginal arts and crafts at the Bowali Visitor Centre before our late afternoon arrival at Ubirr.
 Here you will view a wide range of ancient Aboriginal art which will be interpreted by your guide.
 Learn the story of the Rainbow Serpent and climb the Nadab Lookout for panoramic views over the floodplain and beyond into Arnhem Land.
-As the day draws to a close we head to our private campsite at Cooinda for dinner and our overnight stay.
+As the day draws to a close we head to our private campsite for dinner and our overnight stay. • Crocodile and Wildlife cruise • Bowali Visitor Centre • Ubirr

 Today is spent exploring the waterfalls, spring-fed streams and rugged sandstone escarpments of Litchfield National Park.
 Marvel at the intriguing magnetic and cathedral termite mounds and swim, hike and explore Florence and Wangi Falls*.
 Discover the many rock holes and cascading waterfalls of Buley Rockhole before our early evening arrival back in Darwin.
-Overnight dorm or Budget Ensuite (Twin/Single) accommodation is included.
+Note this package can be taken with 1 night Darwin and 2 nights Alice Springs OR 2 nights Darwin and 1 night Alice Springs in between packages.
+See pricing for departure days. • Termite mounds • Florence Falls • Wangi Falls • Buley Rockhole

 You will be collected from your Darwin accommodation at approximately 6.00 am when our adventure through the ‘Territory’ to Alice Springs begins.
 The afternoon is spent at Nitmiluk (Katherine Gorge) National Park which is owned by the Jawoyn Aboriginal people.
 Ancient sandstone has been carved away by the Katherine River to create a deep and picturesque gorge.
-You may like to take a boat cruise or paddle a canoe (seasonal) through the peaceful water (both optional and additional cost).
-It’s a little further on to our overnight camp near Mataranka.
+You may like to take a boat cruise or paddle a canoe (seasonal) through the peaceful water (both optional and additional cost) before journeying to our nearby campsite. • Nitmiluk (Katherine Gorge) National Park

 A great start to the day, is a soak in the Mataranka Thermal Pools, a lush oasis fringed by paperbark trees.
 No trip to the ‘Territory’ is complete without a visit to the Daly Waters Pub, an important watering hole for explorers and drovers in days gone by and now a great spot for a cold beer, a bit of history and a ‘fair dinkum outback experience’!
-Our day winds to a close at historic Banka Banka Cattle Station where we camp for the night.
+Our day winds to a close at historic Banka Cattle Station where we camp for the night. • Mataranka Thermal Pools • Daly Waters Pub • Banka Cattle Station

 We pass through Tennant Creek and then further along the track are the Devils Marbles (Karlu Karlu) which are a collection of gigantic granite boulders magically balanced on top of one another.
 Later in the day we cross the Tropic of Capricorn (only 20% of the Northern Territory lies south of this point) then a short time later we arrive into Alice Springs.
-Two nights dorm or Budget ensuite Twin/Single accommodation in Alice Springs is included.
+Two night’s dorm or Budget ensuite Twin/Single accommodation in Alice Springs is included. • Devils Marbles (Karlu Karlu) • Tropic of Capricorn

 A day at leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
 Dorm or Budget ensuite Twin/Single accommodation in Alice Springs is included.